CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 # Results

 In this chapter, we discuss the results obtained by our machine learning models.
-For our purposes, we considered two tasks to solve.
-The first is a regression problem, where we try to predict the actual number of graffiti that will be on each building.
-The second problem is classification, where we predict whether a building will be vandalized with graffiti or not.
+For our purposes, we consider two tasks to solve.
+The first is a regression problem, where we the task is to predict the actual number of graffiti that will be on each building.
+The second problem is classification, where the goal is to predict whether a building will be vandalized with graffiti or not.

 ## Regression

 In this section, we will be considering the problem of regression.
-We trained several models to see which types fit this problem better.
-This also allows us to see the relationships between the different features better.
-The two that stood out were the Linear Regression models and the Neural Network model.
+Several models are trained to see which ones fit this problem better.
+This also has the advantage of allowing us to study the relationships between the different features better.
+The two that stood out were the Linear Regression and the Neural Network models.
 Below is the original graffiti regression heatmap, shown previously in the observations:

 ![Graffiti on buildings heatmap](/assets/images/original_graffiti_heatmap.png)
 <p align="center">
     Fig. 3.1.
 A heatmap of the existing graffiti on each building in Vancouver.
 </p>

 While the Linear Regression gave an R^2 score of 0.60 on the test set, the Neural Network gave a score of 0.62.
 However, these include the buildings with 0 graffiti.
-If we remove these and only consider the ones with graffiti, the R^2 of Linear Regression is 0.38, while that of the Neural Network is 0.41.
+If we remove these and only consider the vandalized buildings, the R^2 of Linear Regression is 0.38, while that of the Neural Network is 0.41.
 This means that if we were to use these models on another city, we would choose the Neural Network.
-Fortunately for us, Linear Regression is not so far behind in terms of score, hence we can use to to explain and highlight the important features which contribute to a building being more or less vandalized.
+Fortunately for us, Linear Regression is not so far behind in terms of the score, hence we can use it to explain and highlight important features which contribute to a building being more or less vandalized.

-We use the Linear Regression to highlight explain the most contributing features because it is much easier to explain than the Neural Network.
+We use the Linear Regression to highlight and explain the most contributing features, because it is much more interpretable than a Neural Network.
 These are shown in the following two tables, alongside their importance.
 The first table shows features which our model have found to deter graffiti.
 The less the coefficient, the more they deter.
 The second table shows which features were found to increase the chances of a building to be vandalized.
-The higher the absolute value of the coefficient, the higher the importance of the feature.
+The higher the coefficient, the more it encourages graffiti.
+In general, the higher the absolute value of the coefficient, the higher the importance of the feature.

 |**Feature**|**Coefficient**|
 |pop\_density|-7.68047|